futurelearn/frontend-exercise/README.md

 The file [`visual-user-options-menu.png`](visuals/visual-user-options-menu.png) shows what the admin bar, trigger & menu should look like when this component is finished.
 The file [`visual-full-screen-for-context.png`](visuals/visual-full-screen-for-context.png) shows the menu in the context of the page when it's activated - please note though that only the admin bar, trigger and menu need to be built, this visual is just included to give you a sense of where the component should fit on the page.

-We've also included the icons, and you can use the pattern library [Futurelearn colour reference](https://design-system.futurelearn.com/core-styles/colours) to get the hex values.
+We've also included the icons, and you can use the colour reference in the [Futurelearn Design System](https://design-system.futurelearn.com/core-styles/colours) to get the hex values.

 This exercise should look as much like the design as possible in browsers listed in our [Browser Support matrix](https://about.futurelearn.com/browser-support/).
 For other browsers, the content and functionality should be available.